 Clear Role and Responsibility Allocation

-As healthcare organizations address governance and compliance challenges in cloud computing, the application of AI technology further complicates the delineation of responsibilities.
-With the widespread use of large AI models and generative AI technologies in healthcare, organizations not only need to assume responsibility for data protection and privacy compliance but also for the security, data quality, and accuracy of algorithms used in AI systems.
-Healthcare organizations must ensure that every aspect of AI applications, including data input, processing, analysis, and final decision output, complies with security and regulatory requirements to avoid risks associated with algorithm bias and data privacy breaches.
+As healthcare organizations address governance and compliance challenges in cloud computing, the application of AI technology further complicates the allocation of responsibilities.
+With the widespread use of AI large models and generative AI technologies in healthcare, organizations must not only take on responsibilities for data protection and privacy compliance but also ensure the security, data quality, and accuracy of algorithms in AI systems.
+Healthcare organizations must ensure that every aspect of AI applications, including data input, processing, analysis, and final decision output, complies with security and regulatory requirements, avoiding risks associated with algorithm bias and data privacy breaches.

 At the same time, cloud service providers are responsible for aspects such as infrastructure security and data storage compliance, including ensuring the security and stability of the cloud platform and compliance management in multi-tenant environments.
 The boundaries of responsibility between the two must be clearly defined to ensure effective integration and collaboration of cloud computing and AI systems.